Credit: Barry Schwartz

 Walkway Over the Hudson’s Fireworks Spectacular (Hudson Valley)

 Walkway Over the Hudson is the perfect viewing platform for the City of Poughkeepsie’s fireworks.
-The New York State historic park will hold a ticketed event from 6:30 to 9:30 PM (fireworks begin after 9 PM).
-Don’t forget to cross the Walkway during your visit—it’s the longest pedestrian bridge in the world! $20, children 10 and under free when accompanied by a paying adult.
-July 4, 6:30-9:30 PM Rain date: July 9.
+The New York State historic park will hold a ticketed event from 6:30 to 10 PM (fireworks begin after 9 PM).
+Don’t forget to cross the Walkway during your visit—it’s one of the longest pedestrian bridges in the world!
+Ticket information to be announced.
+See website for details.

 4th of July in Dutchess County (Hudson Valley)